 QIIME 1 uses multiple open source software tools that should also be cited.
 Please see "Citing QIIME" on the above link for details.

 Callahan BJ, McMurdie PJ, Rosen MJ, Han AW, Johnson AJA and Holmes SP (2016).
 "DADA2: High-resolution sample inference from Illumina amplicon data."
 Nature Methods, 13, pp. 581-583. doi: 10.1038/nmeth.3869.

-See the DADA2 pipeline's references section for citations of specific databases and taxonomic classifiers, which depend on the user options chosen.
+See the DADA2 pipeline's references section or DADA2 ITS pipeline's references section for citations of specific databases and taxonomic classifiers, which depend on the user options chosen.